Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 ### Workshop: Intro

-- Transfer tokens from one account to another.
+- Transfer tokens from Alice to Bob.

 <br/>